Balkansko a naše

-Balkansko a naše (Balkan, But Ours) is the fourth solo, studio album by Bosnian rapper Edo Maajka, released on 25 March 2008.
+Balkansko a naše (From the Balkans, But Ours) is the fourth solo studio album by the Bosnian rapper Edo Maajka, released on 25 March 2008.

-The whole album was produced by Koolade, except for "Daj Mi Ljubav" ("Give Me Love"), which was produced by DJ Knowhow.
-The first official single, "Pokradi Lovu" ("Steal Money"), was released as a promotional single by Fmjam on their official web-site.
+The whole album was produced by Koolade, except for "Daj mi ljubav" ("Give Me Love"), which was produced by DJ Knowhow.
+The first official single, "Pokradi lovu" ("Steal Money"), was released as a promotional single by Fmjam on their official web-site.
 The second single is "Gansi".
 The third single is "Svi su ošli na more".
 The fourth single is "Sve prolazi" with a music video.

+The album peaked at number 1 on the Croatian Albums Chart.